Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

-The actor networks (Figs. \ref{fig:shape-ddpg} leftmost) are three-layers deep for both tasks.
-The critic consists of a two-layer observation embedding then joined with the action network by two fully connected layers.
-The inputs to the actor and critic are observations from the last 3 time-steps concatenated together.
-The agent operates at $5\,$Hz.
-The training episodes for both P2P and PF tasks are 100 seconds long.
-In the evaluation, we extend the episode durations to accommodate longer trajectories.
-For the P2P task, the goal size is 0.5 m.
+Actor and critic are three-layers deep for both tasks.
+We choose wide and shallow feed-forward fully-connected networks, because their fast inference time makes them feasible for on-board high frequency robot control.
+The critic consists of a two-layer observation embedding joined with the action network by two fully connected layers.
+We select DDPG for the learning algorithm, and Vizier \cite{vizier} with CMA-ES \cite{cmaes} for hyperparameter tuning.

-We train the P2P and PF agents for 1000 trials, running 100 agents in parallel, each for 5 million training steps.
-Each agent takes about 12 hours to train, with the complete Shaped-DDPG completing in several days.
-We use Vizier \cite{vizier} with Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{cmaes} for the hyperparameter tuning.
-For reproducibility, the parameters found by Shaped-DDPG are included at the end of our video\footnote{https://youtu.be/Fs0Mvl8IhrE}.

-We compare Shaped-DDPG to two methods on the opposite sides of the spectrum.
-First are Artificial Potential Fields (APF) \cite{khatib1986real}, which we chose because it is popular, well compared \cite{chiang2017safety} and utilizes only clearance information which can be obtained from 1D lidar.
-Many popular motion planners for dynamic environments compared in \cite{chiang2017safety} are not suitable since they require knowledge of obstacle velocity or dynamics while we use only a 1D lidar sensor.
-To avoid the local minima problem that often plagues APF methods, we implemented path-guidance similar to \cite{chiang2015path}, where the attractive potential is computed along a guidance path.
-Our second comparison method is hand-tuned DDPG \cite{ddpg}.

-We test the Path Following and P2P policies in three, previously unseen large environments (Figs. \ref{fig:mtv40}, \ref{fig:sfo1ms}, \ref{fig:mtv1667}).
-For the point to point policy the start and goal are randomly selected to be between 5 and 10 maters apart.
-For the path following, the starts and goals are randomly chosen requiring at least 35 meters Euclidean distance between a start and goal.
-A guidance path is generated by a PRM once the start and goal positions are chosen.
+We compare P2P agent with vanilla hand-tuned DDPG \cite{ddpg}, artificial potential fields (APF) \cite{khatib1986real}, Dynamic Window Approach (DWA) \cite{dwa}, and behavior cloning (BC) \cite{bc}.
+Behavior cloning uses the same neural network architecture as learned with AutoRL, but relies on a supervised loss instead of a reward.
+The PF agent is compared with guidance paths generated with PRMs \cite{kavraki-prm} with straight line local planner, and combined vanilla DDPG, APF, and DWA, to guide the robot, resulting in methods PRM-RL \cite{prm-rl}, PRM-APF \cite{chiang2015path}, and PRM-guided DWA, denoted as PRM-DWA [14*] to differentiate from DWA without a guidance path.
+We test the PF and P2P policies in three previously unseen large environments (Figs. \ref{fig:mtv40}, \ref{fig:sfo1ms}, \ref{fig:mtv1667}).
+For the P2P policy, the start and goal are randomly selected to be between 5 and 10 meters apart.
+For the PF, the starts and goals are randomly chosen, requiring at least 35 meters Euclidean distance between start and goal.
+Appendix D describes the baselines in more detail.